-The rental revenue earned pursuant to the lease on McAllen Medical Center generated approximately 11% during each of 2016 and 2015, and 12% during 2014, of our consolidated revenues.
+The rental revenue earned pursuant to the lease on McAllen Medical Center generated approximately 10% during 2017, and 11% during each of 2016 and 2015, of our consolidated revenues.

 Use of Estimates

 The preparation of financial statements in conformity with generally accepted accounting principles in the United States of America requires us to make estimates and assumptions that affect the amounts reported in our consolidated financial statements and accompanying notes.
 Actual results could differ from those estimates.